 Your app notifications are annoying to your users, and that is a fact.

-80% of your mobile app users consider your push notifications a nuisance; and if the issues are not resolved, they will most likely resort to uninstalling your app.
+64% of your mobile app users consider your push notifications a nuisance, and if the issues are not resolved, they will most likely resort to uninstalling your app.

 You don’t want that, do you?

-This article will show us why users find your notifications upsetting, and what you can do to improve their engagement with it.
+This article will show us why users find your notifications upsetting and what you can do to improve their engagement with them.